michaelmcallister/CV/README.md

 This should result in the creation of ``resume.pdf``

-If you want it a PNG you can use imagemagick to conver it:
+If you want it a PNG you can use imagemagick to convert it:

 ```bash
 $ convert -density 300 resume.pdf -quality 90 resume.png